lostechies/blog/_ryansvihla/2020-02-03-getting-started-cassandra-part-1.md

 categories:
   - cassandra
 ---
-# Getting started with Cassandra: Setting up a Multi-DC environment

 This is a quick and dirty opinionated guide to setting up a Cassandra cluster with multiple data centers.